Parameterized Complexity of Diameter

-\begin{theorem} \di{} parameterized by \param{diameter}~$d$ and \param{$h$-Index}~$h$ is solvable in~$O(h \cdot (m + n) + n \cdot d \cdot 2^{h \log d + d \log h})$ time. \end{theorem} { \begin{proof} Let~$H = \{x_1,\ldots,x_h\}$ be a set of vertices such that all vertices in~$V \setminus H$ have degree at most~$h$ in~$G$.
+\begin{proof} Let~$H = \{x_1,\ldots,x_h\}$ be a set of vertices such that all vertices in~$V \setminus H$ have degree at most~$h$ in~$G$.
 Clearly,~$H$ can be computed in linear time.
-We will describe a two-phase algorithm with the following basic idea: In the first phase it performs a breadth-first search from each vertex~$v \in H$, stores the distance to each other vertex and uses this to compute the ``type'' of each vertex, that is, a characterization by the distance to each vertex in~$H$.
-In the second phase it iteratively increases a value~$e$ and verifies whether there is a vertex pair of distance at least~$e$.
-If at any point no vertex pair is found, then the diameter of~$G$ is~$e-1$.
+We will describe a two-phase algorithm with the following basic idea: In the first phase it performs Dijkstra's algorithm from each vertex~$v \in H$, stores the distance to each other vertex and uses this to compute the ``type'' of each vertex, that is, a characterization by the distance to each vertex in~$H$.
+In the second phase it iteratively increases a value~$e$ and verifies whether there is a vertex pair of distance at least~$e+1$.
+If at any point no vertex pair is found, then the diameter of~$G$ is~$e$.

-The first phase is straight forward: Compute a BFS from each vertex~$v$ in~$H$ and store the distance from~$v$ to every other vertex~$w$ in a table.
+The first phase is straight forward: Execute Dijkstra's algorithm from each vertex~$v$ in~$H$ and store the distance from~$v$ to every other vertex~$w$ in a table.
 Then iterate over each vertex~$w \in V \setminus H$ and compute a vector of length~$h$ where the $i$th entry represents the distance from~$w$ to~$x_i$.
-Also store the number of vertices of each type.
+Also store the number of vertices of each type containing at least one vertex.
 Since the distance to any vertex is at most~$d$, there are at most~$d^h$ different types.
-This first phase takes~$O(h \cdot (m + n))$ time.
+This first phase takes~$O(h \cdot (m + n \log n))$ time.